Breast Calcifications

 • Invasive ductal carcinoma (IDC), which is a more aggressive breast cancer that has spread from the milk ducts to breast tissue

 Most breast calcifications do not require treatment.
-However, if the calcifications look suspicious, your doctor may recommend further testing.
+However, if a calcium breast lump looks suspicious, your doctor may recommend further testing.
 If the additional diagnostic tests indicate any abnormalities or potential for precancer or cancer, you will be referred to a breast disease specialist and additional treatment may be required.
-Treatment may include:
+Breast calcification treatment may include:

 • Monitoring for any concerning changes or abnormalities